RyanFox11/ping-pong/README.md

 # ping-pong
-simple.
+Simple.
 Classical ping-pong game created using pygame.
+First player (that one on the left) controlling by W and S keys;
+Second player (thay one on the left) controlling by up & down arrows.
+Enjoy!